 Men Meets the Sea is a huge monument that commemorates the 100th anniversary of Esbjerg being an independent municipality in 1994.

 Wadden Sea National Park is the UNESCO World Heritage Site and the world’s largest unbroken system of intertidal sand and mudflats, which stretches from the northern regions of the Netherlands and Germany to the southern parts of the Jutland peninsula.

-The views are fantastic, especially when you know where the water was just moments ago.
-Thanks to low tide, you can observe how sea life looks like.
+The views are fantastic, especially when you know the water was there just moments ago.
+Thanks to the low tide, you can observe the unique animals and vegetation that live in this remarkable environment.
 The sand is strewn with crabs, oysters, and other mussels.

 Try Oyster Safari

 The Wadden Sea is brimming with oysters and you just need to bend to find this delicacy at your feet.
-There are many companies offering guided tours, where the guide will equip you will all the tools you need to collect and eat them and then show you how to find them and what to do after you get them in your hand.
+There are many companies offering guided tours, where the guide will equip you with all the tools you need to collect and eat them, as well as show you where to find them.

 Personally, I haven’t tried oyster safari yet, but it is on my to-do list!